-- Injured employees receive prompt and effective medical treatment, including first aid, when needed. - The employer chooses or recommends treating doctors who are knowledgeable about work-related injuries and illnesses. - Managers and supervisors maintain contact with injured employees while they are recovering, and keep them informed about the progress of their claims. - Injured employees are treated respectfully.
+- Injured employees receive prompt and effective medical treatment, including first aid, when needed. - The employer chooses or recommends treating doctors who are knowledgeable about work-related injuries and illnesses and who are respectful of employees. - Managers and supervisors maintain contact with injured employees while they are recovering, and keep them informed about the progress of their claims. - Injured employees are treated respectfully.